Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 Use an online currency converter to determine the value of the USD compared to your currency.

-How long can I stay in the United States without becoming a citizen?
+How long can I stay in the US without becoming a citizen?

 You can generally stay in the United States without becoming a citizen for the duration of your visa or residency permit.